tencentyun/qcloud-documents/product/视频服务/点播/任务管理与事件通知/任务管理与事件通知_intl.md

 - The APP backend plays the role of consumer, and acquires contents of the message queue through a long polling way.
 Long polling means that the APP backend must cyclically call the API [PullEvent](/document/product/266/7818) to pull the event notification.
 If there is a message in the current message queue, the API will return the content immediately; if there is no unconsumed event notification, the VOD backend will suspend the request until a new event is generated; each request can be suspended for up to 5 seconds.
 - After the APP backend pulls the message via [PullEvent](/document/product/266/7818), it must call the API [ConfirmEvent](/document/product/266/7819) to confirm that the event notification has been consumed, otherwise the message may be consumed again.

-As shown in the following figure: The first dashed box describes the complete consumption process of an event notification; the second dashed box indicates that the PullEvent does not get a new event notification, and the APP backend needs to continue to call the PullEvent.
+[3]://mc.qcloudimg.com/static/img/740ef842285aef44ff4911cc702ee178/image.png "As shown in the following figure: The first dashed box describes the complete consumption process of an event notification; the second dashed box indicates that the PullEvent does not get a new event notification, and the APP backend needs to continue to call the PullEvent."

-[3]://mc.qcloudimg.com/static/img/740ef842285aef44ff4911cc702ee178/image.png

 ### Related APIs
 The reliable callback based on message queue is achieved through two server APIs: